 This way, you won’t be wasting your time (or your donor’s) and you can focus your attention on other prospects.
 As a bonus, that donor may remember the respect you’ve shown and come back once they’re ready.

 Most fundraisers would agree that our job is as much about making friends as it is bringing in money.
 It’s hard to have one without the other.
-So, add a touch of “human”, and you’ll find it much easier to connect with donors and, in turn, increase donor engagement and retention- a fundraiser’s two favorite things!
+So, add a touch of “human”, and you’ll find it much easier to connect with donors and, in turn, increase donor engagement — a fundraiser’s favorite thing!